sagieppel/Predict-3D-model-from-image-as-an-XYZ-map/README.md

 ## Training

 1. Open Train.py
-3. Set the path to TransProteus train folders parameter "Sun3DDir" in the input parameter section .
+3. Set the path to Sun3D datset folder to the parameter "Sun3DDir" in the input parameter section .

 4. Run the script